NuGet/PackageSourceMapper/README.md

 Specify this option to generate full specified pattern instead without prefix.
 Currently only packages starting with `Microsoft, System, Runtime, Xunit` are prefixed by default.

+#### `--remove-unused-sources`

+Specify this option if the packagesourcemapper should attempt to reduce the number of sources used in nuget.config by consolidating them.

 ### Examples

 Generate packageSourceMapping section: